Water, Sanitation and Hygiene Programme

-Safe water is a critical to the effective delivery of the JAM School feeding programme.
+Safe water is critical to the effective delivery of the JAM School feeding programme.

 The concept of school gardens is integrated into the school feeding programme for two main reasons.
 Firstly, when schools produce their own food through school gardens and introduce vegetables into school meals diet, this promotes dietary diversification thereby improving children’s nutritional status over time.

-Some of the benefits recorded through our rigorous monitoring and evaluation exercises over the years are: students developing an interest in agriculture, learning to focus and be patient, co-operation, team work and basic social skills.
-Garden-based teaching addresses different learning styles and intelligences; and achievement scores improve because learning is more relevant and hands-on.
+Some of the benefits recorded through our rigorous monitoring and evaluation exercises over the years are: students developing an interest in agriculture, learning to focus and be patient, co-operation, teamwork and basic social skills.
+Garden-based teaching addresses different learning styles and intelligence, and achievement scores improve because learning is more relevant and hands-on.